Skip to main content

 )

-for op in opinions:
+for opinion in response.results:

 Opinion Evolution